-Although the research was done in Medicare patients over 65, there is no reason to believe that younger patients are not also being screened more often than guidelines call for for.
+Although the research was done in Medicare patients over 65, there is no reason to believe that younger patients are not also being screened more often than guidelines call for.

-- After your screening colonoscopy, be sure that you have a copy of the the results that describe if adenomas (polyps) were found and what their size and description was.
+- After your screening colonoscopy, be sure that you have a copy of the results that describe if adenomas (polyps) were found and what their size and description was.
 If you don’t understand the report, ask your doctor to explain it.

 - Check to see if the recommendation for the next screening exam fits within the guidelines for colorectal cancer screening.
 If the return recommendation is sooner that guidelines call for, ask why!

 For people at average risk of colorectal cancer, colonoscopy screening is recommended beginning at age 50 and then every 10 years unless adenomas or cancer are found.